git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 X> 2.
 Press `b` and hold it.
 X> 3.
 Release both keys at the same time.
 X>
+X> Try it a few times.
+It may feel unnatural until you've done it a couple X> times, which is normal when memorizing shortcuts.
+X>
-X> That's all it takes.
-Now, let's try something:
+X> Now, let's try something:
 X>
 X> `<Ctrl-b> d`.
 So,
 X>